radius-project/radius/docs/content/getting-started/tutorial/dapr-microservices/dapr-microservices-add-dapr/index.md

 ## Deploy application with Dapr

+{{% alert title="Make sure Dapr is initialized" color="warning" %}}
+For Kubernetes environments, make sure to [initialize Dapr](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/) on your cluster so your application can leverage the Dapr control-plane and sidecar.

+For Azure environments, Dapr is managed for you and you do not need to manually initialize it.
+{{% /alert %}}

 1. Make sure your `template.json` file matches the full tutorial file:

    {{< rad file="snippets/app.bicep" download=true >}}